osmocom/osmo-ggsn/README.md

 Installation from binary
 ------------------------

-OpenGGSN is built for common versions of Debian and Ubuntu as part of the [Osmocom Nightly Builds](https://osmocom.org/projects/cellular-infrastructure/wiki/Nightly_Builds) project.
+OsmoGGSN is built for common versions of Debian and Ubuntu as part of the [Osmocom Nightly Builds](https://osmocom.org/projects/cellular-infrastructure/wiki/Nightly_Builds) project.
 If you don't want to do development, it is suggested to simply use those binary packages, rather than building yourself from source.